Childers Air Plumbing & Electric Offers Whole-Home Generators

 As we mentioned, there is a lot that can go wrong during a power outage.
 Important health equipment, appliances, refrigeration units, and other electronics cannot work without adequate power.
 More than just the electrical equipment itself, consider important items stored within refrigerators, freezers, or computers.
 Things like medication, meat, or work can either spoil or be unavailable during a power outage.
 Replacing these can be an added inconvenience.
 Depending on the reason behind the outage, you may go without power for days.
 Having the proper generator will keep electricity flowing while you wait for your power to turn on.

 Another benefit to a generator is maintaining security and building comfort systems.
 You might not realize it, but security systems rely on power to run.
 While your security system may back itself up for a few hours or a day or two, your home or business needs proper security no matter what.
-Building comfort systems that operate with electronics also require a consistent flow of electricity.
+Building comfort systems that operate with electronics also requires a consistent flow of electricity.
 A generator will help to keep these systems running and will keep your space safe when you need it most.

 Something you may not think much about is placement.
 Where would the generator go?
 When you choose a whole-home generator, a technician will install it outside.
 This means that there is no reason to stress about where the standby generator will go in your home.
 Here is yet another added benefit to installing a new generator.